How Do Chickens Stay Warm in the Winter?

 • Don’t leave water inside the coop – it just causes moisture and dampness.
 Moving the feed and water outside helps keep rodents out of the coop and also encourages your chickens to come outside for some fresh air while they eat

-• Don't make your chickens live in a drafty coop - all vents should be up high, i.e. above your chickens' heads when they roost.
-I hung drapes across the small pop door in my coop to block drafts
+• Don't make your chickens live in a wet or drafty coop - all vents should be up high, i.e. above your chickens' heads when they roost.
+I hung drapes across the small pop door in my coop to block most of the floor-level drafts

 • Don't dress your chickens in sweaters - should be a given, but bears repeating: DO NOT PUT SWEATERS ON YOUR CHICKENS!
 That prevents them from being able to fluff their feathers, which is one of the main reasons they stay warm.

-(Of course battery hens, a heavy molter or otherwise sickly chicken should be brought into the house, put under heat or put in a sweater when the temperatures drop - but they're exceptions to the rule.)
+(Of course battery hens, a heavy molter, a single chicken, or otherwise elderly sickly chicken should be brought into the house, put under heat or put in a sweater when the temperatures drop - but they're very much exceptions to the rule.)